The Bends (album): Music

 In "Fake Plastic Trees", Yorke laments the effects of consumerism on modern relationships.
 It was inspired by the commercial development of Canary Wharf and a performance by Jeff Buckley, who inspired Yorke to use falsetto.
 Sasha Frere-Jones compared its melody to the "second theme of a Schubert string quartet".
 In "Just", Jonny Greenwood plays octatonic scales that extend over four octaves, influenced by the 1978 Magazine song "Shot by Both Sides".
-Greenwood used a DigiTech Whammy pedal to pitch-shift the solo into a high, piercing frequency.
-He also uses the Whammy for the opening riff of "My Iron Lung", creating a "glitchy, lo-fi" sound.
+He used a DigiTech Whammy pedal to pitch-shift the solo into a high, piercing frequency.
+He also used the Whammy for the opening riff of "My Iron Lung", creating a "glitchy, lo-fi" sound.
 According to Randall, "My Iron Lung" transitions from a "jangly" opening hook to a "McCartney-esque verse melody" and "pulverising guitar explosions" in the bridge.
 "Street Spirit (Fade Out)" was inspired by R.E.M. and the 1991 novel The Famished Road by Ben Okri; the lyrics detail an escape from an oppressive reality.
 The journalist Rob Sheffield described "Street Spirit", "Planet Telex" and "High and Dry" as a "big-band dystopian epic".

+The Bends is dedicated to the American comedian Bill Hicks.
+Yorke said Hicks "was able to make things that were incredibly frightening funny, and by doing that make them seem okay".

 Artwork

 The Bends was the first Radiohead album with artwork by Stanley Donwood, who has worked with Yorke to create all of Radiohead's artwork since.
 Donwood met Yorke while they were students at the University of Exeter, and first created artwork for Radiohead for the My Iron Lung EP.
 For The Bends, Yorke and Donwood entered John Radcliffe Hospital in Oxford with a video camera to film an iron lung, but found it visually boring.
-Instead, they filmed a CPR mannequin, displayed the footage on a television set and photographed the screen.
+Instead, they filmed a CPR mannequin, displayed the footage on a television and photographed the screen.
 They stretched the image to distort it and exaggerate the expression.
+In 2025, the Paste critic Sean Edgar wrote that the image was "a fitting metaphor for a band on the cusp of escaping the corporeal restraints of traditional music to explore an uncharted sonic wilderness".